 You might be wondering whether you should register your business as a DBA or an LLC.
-But the thing is: It really isn’t an either/or choice.
+It really isn’t an either/or choice.

 While both options allow you to do business under a different name—one that’s different from your legal one—an LLC is a corporate business structure whereas a DBA is just a nickname for your already established business.

 In this DBA vs. LLC article, I’ll detail the nuances of both acronyms to help you understand how they work and when to use them.

 Top Business Formation Services for DBAs and LLCs